mdenesfe/sending-multiple-emails/README.md

 ## Usage
 The application sends all files in the directory where it is run to the recipients.
 If a file named 'mail.py' exists in the directory, it will not be sent.

-## License
-This application is licensed under the MIT license.
-See the LICENSE file for details.

 ## Contributors
 - [mdenesfe](https://github.com/mdenesfe)